The Hollerich train station accommodates a permanent exhibition on Luxembourg during World War 2 accessible to the public on appointment.

-Furthermore, thousands of politically unfavourable Luxembourgers were deported from Hollerich.
+Furthermore, thousands of politically unfavourable Luxembourgers were displaced (umgesiedelt) from Hollerich.

 A part of the Jews who were living in Luxembourg were loaded into the trains only a few hundred metres from this point, at the Luxembourg train station, and were deported to ghettos or death camps where many died in terrible conditions or were murdered.